TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 <p align="right"><a href="#readme">...back to top</a></p>

 ## Assembly Instructions
-_In our project we will connect all 24 output pins to the terminals.
-You can use less if you want._
+_In our project we will connect 12 output pins to the terminals._
-Note: It is recommended to refer to the <a href="#Schematics">schematic diagrams</a> and <a href="#readme">final project photo</a> while building the circuit and to <a href="https://www.google.com/search?q=hobby+electronics+safety">follow proper safety precautions</a> while handling electrical components.
+Note: It is recommended to refer to the <a href="#Schematic">project schematic diagram</a> and <a href="#readme">final project photo</a> while building the circuit and to <a href="https://www.google.com/search?q=hobby+electronics+safety">follow proper safety precautions</a> while handling electrical components.
-#### If you are unsure about any of these steps, or run into any problems please log an issue so that I can provide guidance.
+#### If you are unsure about any of these steps, or run into any problems please log an issue on the GitHub repo so that I can provide guidance.

 1. Gather the necessary components:
-    - MeanWell LED Driver(s) connected to LEDs
+    - LED Driver(s) connected to LEDs (aka light fixture).
-    - ESP8266 microcontroller
+    - ESP8266/ESP32 microcontroller
-    - Adafruit PWM board
+    - Adafruit 12-channel or 24-channel PWM board
     - Project Box
     - Connector hardware
 In our case we are using breadboards and wire.
 2. Mount the  terminal blocks (with risers) and project box and to the mounting plate.
 3. <a href="https://learn.adafruit.com/tlc5947-tlc59711-pwm-led-driver-breakout/connecting-to-the-arduino">Connect the ESP8266 microcontroller to the Adafruit PWM board.</a>